arestivo/slides/markdown/indexes.md

 ---

-# Example Simple Hash Function
+# Example: Simple Hash Function

 Consider we have 10 buckets.